usman-Iqbal-5/Nova-Verge/README.md

 **NovaVerge** is a **concept website** created as a professional front-end development project using **HTML**, **CSS**, **Bootstrap**, and **JavaScript**.
 It represents a clean, modern consulting firm focused on eco-friendly operations and smart technologies.

+> 🚧 **This project is still under development** ⏳

 > 🧪 This is a demonstration project built to showcase web development skills.
-The business and services are part of a fictional scenario developed for portfolio purposes.
+The business and services are only part of demonstrative scenario developed for portfolio purposes.
+They are not a real service.

 ---